danielang2020/danielang2020.github.io/documents/aws/ec2/ec2.md

 ### Spot Fleet
 > A Spot Fleet is a set of Spot Instances and optionally On-Demand Instances that is launched based on criteria that you specify.

+## Storage
+### Amazon EBS
+#### EBS snapshots
+##### Create snapshots
+> You can take a snapshot of an attached volume that is use.
+However, snapshots only capture data that has been written to your Amazon EBS at the time the snapshot command is issued.
+This might exclude any data that has been cached by any applications or the operating system.
+If you can't pause all file writes to the volume, you should unmount the volume from within the instance, issue the snapshot command, and then remount the volume to ensure a consistent and complete snapshot.
+You can remount and use your volume while the snapshot status is pending.

+### Instance store
+> This storage is located on disks that are physically attached to the host computer.
+Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.